 Total semester hours required:

-For cost information, as well as payment deadlines, see the Bursar's Office website
+For cost information, as well as payment deadlines, see the Office of Student Accounts and Billing Services website.

 There are a variety of financial assistance options for students, including scholarships and work study programs.
 Visit the Office of Financial Aid for more information.